 Full admission to either the Master of Arts in Theological Studies or the Master of Arts in Christian Ministry may be granted to applicants who meet the University's minimum graduate admission criteria, satisfy the program prerequisites listed below, and receive the approval of the Program Director.
 Program prerequisites require at least nine hours in the field of Christian ministry.
-For the Master of Arts in Theological Studies degree, at least six of the nine hours must be advanced undergraduate or graduate hours from a regionally-accredited institution.
-For the Master of Arts in Christian Ministry, at least three of the nine hours must be advanced undergraduate or graduate courses.
-Substitution.
+For the Master of Arts in Theological Studies degree, at least six of the nine hours must be upper-level undergraduate or graduate hours from a regionally-accredited institution.
+For the Master of Arts in Christian Ministry, at least three of the nine hours must be upper-level undergraduate or graduate hours from a regionally-accredited institution.
 Any deficiency in hours must be satisfied by taking appropriate undergraduate courses.
 Substitution and/or equivalency decisions for prerequisite courses or transfer of any graduate hours must receive the approval of the Program Director and the Dean.